-The liability driven investment approach by UNIQA Group remained in force in 2016.
+The liability driven investment approach by UNIQA Group remained in force in 2017.
 Therefore the portion of fixed income investments backing especially the Life and Health SLT business remained the major part of the Groups asset allocation, followed by investments in real estate.
-Despite the disposal of the Italian business the decomposition of the asset allocation remained rather unchanged.
-While further disinvestments in ABS took place, first steps in building up a portfolio on infrastructure investments where made.
+While further redemptions in ABS took place, UNIQA has continued building up a portfolio on infrastructure investments.

-The disposal of the Italian businesses was the main driver of change in the Market Risk.
-The overall Market Risk decreased by EUR 340 millions to EUR 2,335 millions in 2016.
-The overall share of Market Risk declined from 66% to 64% as a consequence, but remains the major risk driver for UNIQA.
-The composition of the individual Market Risk sub-categories is summarized in table 8.
+The overall Market Risk increased by EUR 278 millions to EUR 2,613 millions in 2017.
+The overall share of Market Risk increased from 64% to 69% and remains the major risk driver for UNIQA.
+The composition of the individual Market Risk sub-categories is summarized in table 7.